Festivals-App/festivals-website/operation/local/README.md

 This project uses Make to streamline local setup and execution.
 The Makefile includes commands for installing dependencies, configuring the environment, and running the service.
 Using Make ensures a consistent workflow and simplifies common tasks.

 In order to run the festivals website node needs to access the [FestivalsApp Identity Server](https://github.com/Festivals-App/festivals-identity-server) so it's a good idea to let that run at the same time, and to prevent annoying error messages you should run the [FestivalsApp Gateway](https://github.com/Festivals-App/festivals-gateway) service too.
 You can do that with the `run-env` command but in order for the command to work you need to run the `install` commmand at least once for the identity and the gateway service.
-To stop the identity and gateway service you need to call the `stop-env` command.
+To stop the identity and gateway service you can call the `stop-env` command.

 ```bash
 make run-env